 - Overcrowding of seedlings.
 Be sure to thin your seedlings to prevent this.

 - Temperatures too high.
-Most seeds like a soil temperature of around 65°-75°.
+Most seedlings like a soil temperature of around 65°-75°.

 5. When transplanting, you see poorly developed root systems